Do you know your -ful from your -less? Your -ity from your -ism? Suffixes, like prefixes, can create new words and meanings in English.

 Understanding what suffixes mean will really help when you meet a new word.

-Have a read about 15 important suffixes you need to learn.
+Read about the 15 important suffixes you need to learn

 Meaning: action or condition